-A philanthropic grant program supporting academic researchers ("Teva Scholars") in the fields of organic and medicinal chemistry.
+From 2009 - 2023, the Teva Pharmaceuticals Marc A. Coshko Memorial grant program supported several academic researchers ("Teva Scholars") in the fields of organic and medicinal chemistry.

 The Teva Pharmaceuticals Marc A. Goshko Memorial Grant Program is administered by the ACS Office of Research Grants with funding provided by Teva Pharmaceuticals.
 The program is named in honor of Marc A. Goshko who was instrumental in initiating it.

 - Award Amount: $100,000 per year for 3 years

 - Number of Awards: 1 per cycle

 - Award Period: September 1 to August 31

 An applicant must be a recently-tenured faculty member of a Ph.D.-granting department in the United States.
 Read more about Eligibility, Terms, and Conditions for Teva Pharmaceuticals Marc A. Goshko Memorial Grant Program.

 We are not accepting new applications at this time.

 Research Area & Evaluation Criteria

 Applications for the Teva Pharmaceuticals Scholars grants must propose research in the area of organic chemistry, with potential or direct connections with medicinal or pharmaceutical chemistry, such that the successful results would be of potential practical benefit to the discovery of organic compounds useful as human medicines.
 Proposals are evaluated on: a) scientific merit, creativity and novelty; and b) addressing unexplored fields in organic and/or medicinal chemistry.
 General aspects of research proposals will also be considered, such as: Is the project achievable within the time frame?
 Are the personnel and facilities adequate?
 Does the applicant consider and address potential problems?